Alien-Worlds/docs/docs/02- Antelope smart-contracts/01- dao-smart-contracts/07- proposals.md

 # Proposals

-import BlockExplorerLinks from '@site/src/components/BlockExplorerLinks';
+import {BlockExplorerContractLinks, BlockExplorerActionLinks} from '@site/src/components/BlockExplorerLinks';

-## prop.worlds <BlockExplorerLinks contract="prop.worlds"/>
+## prop.worlds <BlockExplorerContractLinks contract="prop.worlds"/>

 This contract is responsible for managing the project proposals related to a DAO.
 It is once again built with many configuration options to be customised for each DAO.